CiberScore/web/content/spanish/equipo/_index.md

 ---
-title: "Conoce a nuestro equipo"
+title: "Meet our team"
-meta_title: "Conoce a Nuestro Equipo | Innovadores en Ciberseguridad"
+meta_title: "Meet Our Team | Cybersecurity Innovators"
-description: "👨‍💻 Conoce al equipo que impulsa la innovación en ciberseguridad. 🌟 Expertos comprometidos con ofrecer soluciones automatizadas, accesibles y escalables para proteger tu negocio. 🤝 Juntos, trabajamos para garantizar tu seguridad 24/7."
+description: "👨‍💻 Meet the team driving innovation in cybersecurity. 🌟 Experts committed to delivering automated, affordable and scalable solutions to protect your business. 🤝 Together, we work to ensure your security 24/7."
 image: "/images/avatar.png"
 draft: false
 ---

 <style>